Your home is your safe haven and making it appealing requires some work, but with proper lighting, it’s possible to revamp the place.

 Rail lighting and track lighting are very similar, but you can adjust the position and shape of the rail in the former.
 And it becomes easier to use task lighting for illuminating every corner of your room by installing rail lights.

 They help to highlight the curved architectural details of the room much better than trail lights.
-That said, you can go for both these lighting fixtures to improve the accent lighting of your room.
+That said, you can go for both of these lighting fixtures to improve the accent lighting of your room.

 5. Island Lighting